ABOUT HAVERON FINE ART

 Xander works to utilise thorough art historical study to enrich collectors' appreciation for artworks, whose long physical lifespans so often undergo regular changes of ownership, favour, and attribution.
 The (often surprising) multiplicity of artworks' lived histories can provide fascinating historical insights, and vastly enhance the pleasure of an artwork enjoyed in one's private space.

-Fascinated by the material considerations of artworks, Xander has found a particular joy in studying provenance of artworks, whose many centuries of survival can all too easily become separated in a moment of neglect or miscataloguing.
+Fascinated by the material considerations of pictures, Xander has found a particular joy in studying provenance of artworks, whose many centuries of survival can all too easily become separated in a moment of neglect or miscataloguing.
 These efforts render the past accessible through the artwork as a physical, historical inheritance.

 Please direct any enquiries to xander@haveronfineart.co.uk.
 Xander would be pleased to discuss the available works, acquisitions, and general observations.